-So at this particular meal, our tablecloth was decorated with different insects and I noticed that my son was concentrating on the tablecloth designs.
-During this time, I could give him several bites of his meal.
-What a joy to see him open his mouth and eat his meal without refusal, shouting or other.
-It was then that I said to myself that the possibility of having tablecloths with different patterns would make it possible to entertain the children and even the whole family during meals and thus to ensure that babies and children eat with pleasure.
+During this particular meal, our tablecloth was decorated with different insects, and I noticed that my son was concentrating on the tablecloth designs.
+While he was concentrated, I was easily able to give him several bites of his meal.
+I was so delighted to see him open his mouth and eat his meal without refusing, screaming, or acting out!
+That’s when I realized that the possibility of using tablecloths with different patterns would entertain children (and even the entire family) during mealtime, while ensuring that babies and children also find joy in eating.

-I had been working in accounting for 15 years, when the idea of starting my own business appeared to me to be necessary.
-I love to take on challenges and I am motivated by going beyond and fulfilling myself.
-Newly in business, I have developed BiMoo bilingual tablecloths which stimulate the 4 spheres of development in children.
+I had been working in accounting for 15 years when the idea of starting my own business came to me as a necessity.
+I love a challenge and am motivated by the idea of pushing myself and achieving my goals.
+As a new business, I have developed BiMoo bilingual tablecloths, which stimulate the 4 spheres of development in children.

-My mission is to offer parents and professionals in childhood an innovative and fun educational tool as well as an alternative to medication and digital technology to ensure the full development of children.
-I see people as the heart of a business, and I see mobilization, listening and collaboration as essential to the strength of a team and the business itself.
+My mission is to offer parents and childcare professionals an innovative and fun educational tool as well as an alternative to medication and digital technology to help ensure the full development of children.
+People are at the heart of my business, and to me, mobilization, listening and collaboration are essential to the strength of my team and to the business itself.

-I started my entrepreneurial journey by following the Business launch training at the Fierbourg vocational training center in Quebec.
-Then, I launched a crowdfunding campaign with La Ruche to validate if people would be interested in my product.
-I also succeeded in my campaign by selling for $8,000 of tablecloths in 40 days!
-That's it, BiMoo is launched!
+I began my entrepreneurial journey by completing the Lancement d’une entreprise (business launch) training course at Centre de formation professionnelle Fierbourg in Québec.
+Then, I launched a crowdfunding campaign with La Ruche to confirm whether there was an interest in my product.
+My campaign was a success, and I sold $8,000 worth of tablecloths in just 40 days!
+BiMoo was officially launched!

-The important thing for me is to surround myself with competent people and other entrepreneurs who want to help each other, this is why I am a member of the CCIQ (Chamber of Commerce and Industry of Quebec) and of AFEQ (Association Femmes Entrepreneures Québec).
-I am currently in the CCIQ Women's Leadership cohort, where I am further developing my skills and my network of contacts.
-I also do the International Trade Acceleration Program (PAC) with Quebec International to allow me to push my business to a global level.
+What’s important to me is surrounding myself with competent people and other entrepreneurs who are committed to helping one another.
+That’s why I am a member of the CCIQ (Chambre de commerce et d’industrie de Québec) and of AFEQ (Association Femmes Entrepreneures Québec).
+I am currently part of the CCIQ Leadership au féminin (women’s leadership) cohort, where I continue to develop my skills and my network of contacts.
+I am also part of the Programme d’accélération du commerce internationale (PAC) program with Québec International, which will soon allow me to launch my business on an international level.

-The environment is also one of BiMoo's values.
-The tablecloths are therefore made of recycled polyester and are certified OEKO-TEX standard 100.
-This certification ensures that each component (fabric, print and thread) has been tested and contains no harmful substances.
+The environment is one of the core values at BiMoo.
+Our tablecloths are made from recycled polyester and are OEKO-TEX standard 100-certified, which guarantees that each component (fabric, print and thread) has been tested and contains no harmful substances.

-The test criteria are standardized worldwide according to the highest standards.
-They are updated at least once a year, according to new scientific breakthroughs or legal requirements for controlled substances.
+The testing criteria are standardized worldwide according to the highest standards.
+They are revised at least once per year based on new scientific breakthroughs or legal requirements for controlled substances.

-In summary, the OEKO-TEX Standard 100 certification represents a guarantee of security for small and large users of BiMoo tablecloths.
+In short, the OEKO-TEX Standard 100 certification is a safety guarantee for little (and not so little!) users of BiMoo tablecloths.